 Betty Helen Longhi is a nationally recognized metalsmith who creates finely crafted jewelry and sculpture.
 She attended the University of Wisconsin and Cranbrook Academy of Art and has studied with Heikki Seppa and Michael Good.
 Ms. Longhi has given numerous workshops both in the United States and Canada including Haystack Mountain School of Crafts, Parsons School of Design, Arrowmont, Peters Valley Craft Center and Penland School.
 A master craftsperson, Ms. Longhi incorporates various texturing techniques with forging, shell forming and die forming in her pieces.
 Her work is recognized for it’s sculptural quality and flowing lines.

 The Monterey Bay Metal Arts Guild (MBMAG), in collaboration with the Cabrillo College Seahawk Metal Arts Club (SMAC) is participating in a two-day celebration of all things metal at the Santa Cruz Museum of Art and History on Saturday, August 18th and Sunday, August 19th from 11:00 am to 5:00 pm.

-For two days the patios and the classroom of the museum will be a flurry of activity as we present three workshops: Make-A-Bracelet, Crazy Metal Quilt and tufa casting, and two demonstrations: fold forming Dawn Nakanishi and metal forging Paul Chaney.
+For two days the patios and the classroom of the museum will be a flurry of activity as we present three workshops: Make-A-Bracelet, Crazy Metal Quilt and tufa casting, and two demonstrations: fold forming by Dawn Nakanishi and metal forging by Paul Chaney.
 Continue reading “Experience Metal – August 18-19, 2012”